MRTFlippy/Magpie_Hook/README.md

 ---

+This code is actually very sloppy, a rough draft, and depends on a much older version of Magpie.
+It works for now, but I intend to look into improving this project at another time.
+Use at your own risk.
+I offer no support for this project in the mean time

 ## Known Issues & Bugs

 *   **Toggle Issue:** After activating the upscale with the hotkey, pressing the hotkey again **does not** revert the window to original size.
 Unsure why this occurs.